 While counselling can be sought for a number of reasons that may or may not be related to one’s sexual identity, it is important that counsellors are competent in how issues in one’s life can be impacted by the various impacting aspects of one’s identity.

 Strengths and challenges related to the experiences unique to gay, lesbian, bisexual, transsexual, transgendered, two-spirit, intersex and queer individuals are understood in the context of that person’s world and how these issues impact other mental health or relational challenges can be very nuanced.
-What follows is a brief outline of how some aspects of queer experience can be relevant to what is brought into counselling and how you can expect these to be approached in the context of the counselling relationship.
+A supportive and safe space to process your experiences can be such a meaningful resource in your journey!

 Coming out is an experience that can bring both joy and liberation as well as immense fear of rejection and alienation by others.
 The process of coming out is unique to everyone, but one very common experience is the anticipation of how others will react.
 The criticism, judgement, and disapproval people often face when they come out to significant others, family, friends, and colleagues often can cause lasting harm.
 This can show up in feelings of shame, isolation and inadequacy which may contribute to a range of mental health concerns.
 Processing these feelings in the context of a safe relationship with someone non-judgemental can help begin the healing process.
 It is also recognized that coming out can also bring many positive emotions, such as inclusion within your community and finally feeling seen for who you are.